 It’s an opportunity to show you care.

-Frequent employee appreciation is key to a productive, happy workforce which is good for the long-term health of your business.
+Frequent employee appreciation is the key to a productive, happy workforce.
 Easter employee appreciation puts gratitude front and center.
 Invite company leaders to write Thank You notes to employees using this popular gThankYou guide, “Writing Thank You Notes Employees Will Treasure”.
-Include the notes in Easter gift baskets or have managers hand them out personally at an Easter employee party.
-Add a small seasonal gift or not.
-A sincere note of thanks can stand alone.
+Include the notes in Easter gift baskets or have managers hand them out personally at an employee party.
+Whether or not you include a seasonal gift, a sincere note of thanks can stand alone!

-Easter is a springtime holiday with cultural, non-religious traditions which appeal to everyone.
+Easter is a springtime holiday with cultural, non-religious traditions that appeal to everyone.

 Easter’s themes of renewal and resilience are universal.

 Regardless of religious affiliation, we can all identify with and appreciate Easter themes of renewal, growth, gratitude and new beginnings.
 Easter is a chance to honor the hope and joy of the spring season, invest in employee resilience and celebrate growth.
 We all enjoy the optimism that spring brings.
 It’s an opportune time to invest in employees’ personal growth and giving back to the community.

 When you show gratitude to employees at family holidays, you’re communicating you value work-life balance.